 I ate all mine the same day I cooked it, so I don't know how well this will keep in the fridge, but I'm guessing it would be okay after a day and could be reheated in a microwave or hot frying pan.

-Spaghetti squash is a wonderfully low-glycemic ingredient, and this dish would be approved for all phases of the South Beach Diet.
+Spaghetti squash is a wonderfully low-glycemic and low-carb ingredient, and this dish would be approved for all phases of the South Beach Diet and most other low-carb diet plans.

 I chose the South Beach Diet to manage my weight partly so I wouldn't have to count calories, carbs, points, or fat grams, but if you want nutritional information for a recipe, I recommend entering the recipe into Calorie Count, which will calculate it for you.